Based on the novels by C. S. Forester. Transcribed in England for the BBC from 1952-1953; aired in U.S. on CBS, then again on ABC in

 era, and The African Queen (1935; filmed in 1951 by John Huston).

 Born in Cairo, Forester had a complicated early life, including imaginary parents and a secret marriage.
 During World War II he moved to

-California.
+Berkeley, California.
 He married Kathleen Belcher, had two sons, and divorced in 1945.
-The eldest son, John Forester is a noted cycling activist and
+The eldest son, John Forester is a noted cycling

 The popularity of the Hornblower series, built around a central character who was heroic but not too heroic, has continued to grow over